WAYNEisBATMAN/terraform-aws/README.md

    ```

-👉 Important: Use the default profile by:
+👉 Important: For the AWS Credentials Use the default profile by:

 Not specifying profile in the Terraform provider block